NightscoutFoundation/xDrip/Documentation/WatchGuide.md

   1. xDrip+ app startup.  xDrip+ will send its preferences to the watch and the watch will update its values to the phone.
   2. On re-connect, the wear app will send its preferences to the phone and phone will update its values to the watch.

-For example, if the user changes the Force Wear preference on the watch, it will immediately be synced with the phone, or synced upon connection.
+For example, if the user changes the Force Wear preference on the watch, it will immediately be sent to the phone upon re-connection, and the phone will update its settings.

 ###Syncing BGs and Wear Database
-* Sync DB - The watch data is saved in the watch database.
-The watch will attempt to sync with the phone upon connection until all delta data have been synced.
-So, for example, if you have 8 hours of overnight data, the watch will attempt to send those upon re-connection with the phone.
+* Sync DB - The watch data (BGs, Logs)is saved in the watch database.
+The watch will attempt to sync its data with the phone upon connection until all delta data have been synced.
+So, for example, if you have 8 hours of overnight data generated while disconnected from the phone, the watch will attempt to send all data upon re-connection with the phone.
 * Reset Wear DB - The watch data exists on the phone until you:

   1. **Reset Wear DB** on the phone via the xDrip+ upper right menu.
 This removes data already synced with the phone.